-Statistical analysis of the data was performed in the statistical program IBM SPSS Statistics for Windows, Version 23.0 (IBM Corp., Armonk, NY, USA).
+Statistical analysis of the data was performed in the statistical program SPSS Statistics for Windows, Version 23.0.
 The obtained data are presented in tabular and graphical form.
 Categorical variables are represented by absolute and relative numbers.
-Quantitative variables are presented with descriptive statistics (mean \pm SDi, minimum and maximum values, median value, and interquartile range).
+Quantitative variables are presented with descriptive statistics (mean $\pm$ SDi, minimum and maximum values, median value, and interquartile range).
 The Kolmogorov-Smirnov test was used to test the normality of data distribution.
-The repeated-measures ANOVA analysis was used to compare the value of EF% in the three time-points.
-Kaplan-Meier survival analysis was used for invasive disease-free survival (iDFS).
-Statistical significance was defined at the level of p < 0.05.
+The repeated-measures ANOVA analysis was used to compare the value of EF% in the three time points.
+Kaplan-Meier survival analysis was used to iDFS.
+Statistical significance was defined at the level of p <0.05.